Girls' Voices Now.

 Build pathways for crucial, underrepresented voices to access the film and entertainment industries.

-Produce relevant, powerful short films with strong educational value for all ages.
+Produce relevant, powerful short, social change films with strong educational value for all ages.

 “My experience with Women’s Voices Now was amazing and life-changing.
 We built friendships that will last, we built connections that will help us navigate to places, and we built confidence, confidence within ourselves and in our voices.”